hphelion/documentation/community/community.services-identity-using.md

 ## Tasks performed by users {#user}

 The following Identity service tasks are usually performed by someone with the *user* role.

-### Working with domains {#userdomains}
-A domain is a high-level container for [projects](/helion/community/services/identity/overview/#project), [users](/helion/community/services/identity/overview/#user) and [groups](/helion/community/services/identity/overview/#group).
-Each is owned by exactly one domain.
-Users, however, can be associated with multiple *projects* by granting roles to the user on a project, including projects owned by other domains.

-Domain management is not available using the Helion OpenStack Horizon console.
-You can use the [API](/helion/community/services/identity/overview/#API) or [CLI](/helion/community/services/identity/overview/#CLI) for domain management instead.
-Also, any user and associated with a Domain will not be able to log in to Horizon.

-Use the Identity service to configure user access to your cloud domains.
+### Listing Domains
 * View information on all your domains, including names, enabled status, ID, and policy links.
 * View information on a specified domain, including the description, enabled status, ID, and policy links.
-* Delete a domain.
-* List the domain roles for a specified user.
-* List domain roles for a specified domain group.
-* Grant a specified role to a domain group.
-* Validate that a group has a specified role on a domain.
-* Revoke a role from a group on a domain.

-Each domain defines a namespace where certain API-visible name attributes exist, which affects whether those names must be globally unique or unique within that domain.
-In the Identity API, the uniqueness of the following attributes is as follows:

-* Domain Name
-* Role Name: Globally unique across all domains
-* User Name: Unique within the owning domain.
-* Project Name: Unique within the owning domain
-* Group Name: Unique within the owning domain

 ### Listing Projects ####

 Use the Identity service to view a list of projects in your cloud environment.

-### Working with projects ### {#userprojects}
+### Working with projects {#userprojects}

 All project-level tasks must be performed by an administrator.

-## Tasks performed by an Administrator<a name="admin"></a>
+## Tasks performed by an Administrator {#admin}

 The following Identity service tasks are usually performed by someone with the *administrator* role.

 ### Working with domains ### {#admindomains}

 Use the Identity service to configure user access to your cloud domains.
+For detailed information, see [Domain Management](/helion/openstack/1.1/services/identity/domains/).

 * Add a domain to your cloud.
 * Update information for a specified domain, including the description, enabled status, ID, and policy links.
+* Delete a domain.
+* List the domain roles for a specified user.
+* List domain roles for a specified domain group.
+* Grant a specified role to a domain group.
+* Validate that a group has a specified role on a domain.
+* Revoke a role from a group on a domain.

 ### Working with projects ### {#adminprojects}